Azure/azure-sdk-for-python/doc/dev/test_proxy_migration_guide.md

 values will automatically have sanitizers registered with the test proxy.

 > **Note:** For tests that are decorated by `@recorded_by_proxy` or `@recorded_by_proxy_async`, the keyword arguments
-> passed by PowerShellPreparer can be listed as positional arguments instead of using `**kwargs`.
+> passed by EnvironmentVariableLoader can be listed as positional arguments instead of using `**kwargs`.
 However, tests
 > without these decorators can only accept arguments through `**kwargs`.
 It's therefore recommended that you use
 > `**kwargs` in all cases so that tests run successfully with or without `@recorded_by_proxy` decorators.